GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Introduction

-We rigorously evaluated GeoSURGE through benchmark experiments following protocols from prior visual geo-localization studies and ablation studies.
-Our benchmark experiments included five widely used visual geo-localization datasets: IM2GPS \cite{hays2008im2gps}, IM2GPS3k \cite{vo2017revisiting}, YFCC4k \cite{vo2017revisiting}, YFCC26k \cite{muller2018geolocation}, and GWS15k \cite{clark2023we}.
-In addition to SOTA planet-scale geo-localization methods, we compared GeoSURGE with LVLMs baselines due to their recent emergence to visual geo-localization.
-Empirically, our method achieved new bests on 22 out of 25 results measured across the five benchmark datasets.
-We followed benchmark experiments with several ablation studies to quantify the impact of each design choice on overall performance.
-The ablation studies revealed that these gains are primarily driven by our geographic and visual representations.
-These experiments confirm that models trained specifically for visual geo-localization, like ours, continue to hold substantial advantages for advancing geo-localization accuracy.
+We evaluate GeoSURGE on five widely used geo-localization benchmarks: IM2GPS \cite{hays2008im2gps}, IM2GPS3k \cite{vo2017revisiting}, YFCC4k \cite{vo2017revisiting}, YFCC26k \cite{muller2018geolocation}, and GWS15k \cite{clark2023we}.
+Across these datasets, GeoSURGE achieves state-of-the-ar results on 22 out of 25 reported metrics.
+We further conduct extensive ablation studies to analyze the impact of each component of the system.
+These experiments show that the improvements are primarily driven by the proposed geographic embedding hierarchy and the semantic fusion representation.
+Overall, our results demonstrate that task-specific geo-localization architectures remain highly effective for improving global geo-localization accuracy.

-In summary, GeoSURGE has the following key contributions to planet-scale image-based geo-localization: \begin{enumerate} \item It learns a novel representation that explicitly models the world as a hierarchy of geographic embeddings. \item It uses a new semantic fusion module with latent cross-attention to integrate a semantic segmentation map and appearance features within its visual representation. \item It achieves new bests on 22 out of 25 metrics measured against SOTA image geo-localization methods and LVLM-based methods across five widely-used public benchmark datasets. \end{enumerate}
+In summary, GeoSURGE makes the following contributions to planet-scale image geo-localization: \begin{enumerate} \item We introduce a hierarchical geographic embedding representation that models Earth's surface as a distributed feature hierarchy rather than discrete geographic classes. \item We propose a fusion module that integrates semantic segmentation and appearance features using latent cross-attention to produce enriched visual representations. \item We achieve new state-of-the-art performance on 22 out of 25 benchmark metrics across five widely used geo-localization datasets. \end{enumerate}